Go on to

 Oct.
 24 Portland, Oregon Paramount Theatre

-for the Strawbs.
-A tour ad in Billboard
+CANCELED. scheduled to open for the Strawbs, but canceled due to poor ticket sales.
+A tour ad in Billboard originally

 Oct.
 25 Seattle, Washington Moore Egyptian Theater